-Almost 13 tillable acres are devoted to the CSA, however, only 2 and one half acres are under cultivation.
-Currently we have three main fields, an herb bed, cut flower bed, and an asparagus patch.
+Almost 13 tillable acres are devoted to the CSA, however, only two and one-half acres are under cultivation.
+Currently, we have three main fields, an herb bed, cut flower bed, and an asparagus patch.
 Each year we test the soil and add compost and minerals.
-Our goal is to create a soil that biologically rich and balanced so that we can grow food that tastes good and is good for us.
+Our goal is to create a soil that is biologically rich and balanced so that we can grow food that tastes good and is good for us.

 In her fifth year, Jen plans to combine her passion and knowledge of organic gardening with her organizational skills to improve the CSA and to maintain the goals of producing high quality produce, developing a dynamic farm community, educating the public and creating a farm that is beautifully maintained and welcoming and accessible to its members and the public.

 His initiation into the world of gardening came from both his maternal and paternal grandmothers.
-When he was a young boy he’d spend much time in his maternal grandmother’s tradition German style garden and his paternal grandmother’s traditional Greek style garden, both imbedded with the philosophy of growing as much food as possible while maintaining balance in the ecosystem.
-He has a strong personal interest in sharing the healing practices of herbalism, yoga, and qi-gong empowering people to furthering their own health sovereignty.
+When he was a young boy he spent much of his time in his maternal grandmother’s traditional German-style garden and his paternal grandmother’s traditional Greek-style garden, both embedded with the philosophy of growing as much food as possible while maintaining balance in the ecosystem.
+He has a strong personal interest in sharing the healing practices of herbalism, yoga, and qi-gong empowering people to further their own health sovereignty.

 Integrative Nutrition Certified Health Coach-Institute for Integrative Nutrition, NYC, NY

 During her tenure as a middle school science and elementary enrichment teacher, Karen developed a farm curriculum based on the well-known program “Edible Schoolyard” founded by Chef Alice Waters of Berkley, California.
 For years this program focused on teaching students the importance of being conscientious stewards of the land, growing their own food, developing better eating habits, and incorporating this information into their daily lives.